 This year I spent my birthday in Vienna, one of my favorite European capitals.
-For Julien it was the first visit to this city and I was so delighted re-discover Vienna together with him!
-I love everything about Vienna: majestic architecture, large streets, huge parks, calmness and cleanliness, vibrant cultural life, cozy bars… I could spend a week there but we had only three days and tried to make the best of this short stay.
+I love everything about this city: majestic architecture, large streets, huge parks, calmness and cleanliness, vibrant cultural life, cozy bars… I could spend a week there but had only three days and tried to make the best of this short stay.
 Fantastic accommodation at the hotel Grand Ferdinand in the heart of Vienna was definitely one of keys to success of this trip!

 I’ll give you two reasons to choose Grand Ferdinand when you visit Vienna (and believe me, they make this hotel absolutely unbeatable):